Agricultural Management Assistance Program (AMA)

 Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times.
-The 2016 sign-up deadlines are January 15 and February 19.
+The 2017 sign-up deadline is November 18, 2016.
 Producers should submit their applications for AMA as soon as possible to be considered for limited funding.

 National AMA program information

 AMA program manual

 NRCS Field Offices, located in the USDA Service Centers in each Maryland county, can provide additional details and program assistance concerning AMA eligibility requirements, practices, and payments.